puppeteer/puppeteer/docs/api/puppeteer.page.metrics.md

 ## Remarks

-NOTE: All timestamps are in monotonic time: monotonically increasing time in seconds since an arbitrary point in the past.
+All timestamps are in monotonic time: monotonically increasing time in seconds since an arbitrary point in the past.